-Whether you’ve lost your U.S. passport, or don’t feel like waiting on a new one, you can still plan the perfect island getaway!
-U.S. territories such as Puerto Rico, U.S. Virgin Islands, Northern Mariana Islands, and Guam all allow Americans to visit without a passport.
+Whether you’ve lost your U.S. passport or just haven’t gotten around to getting one, you can still plan the perfect island getaway!
+U.S. territories such as Puerto Rico, U.S. Virgin Islands, and the Northern Mariana Islands all allow Americans to visit without a passport.

 From stunning beaches and underwater adventures to great hikes and history, these gorgeous U.S. territories are worth checking out!
-Below, we’ve compiled a list, for Americans, of recommended places to travel without a passport– with things to do!
+Below, we’ve compiled a list of our favorite places to travel without a passport– with things to do!

 #1 – Saipan, Northern Mariana Islands